Christoph16478/iq/iq_python.md

 Both append() and extend() methods are methods used to add elements at the end of a list.

-append(element): Adds the given element at the end of the list that called this append() method extend(another-list): Adds the elements of another list at the end of the list that called this extend() method For in-depth knowledge, check out our Python Tutorial and boost your Python skills!
+__append(element):__ Adds the given element at the end of the list that called this append() method

+__extend(another-list):__ Adds the elements of another list at the end of the list that called this extend() method

 ----

 **How does Python Flask handle database requests?**

 Flask supports a database-powered application (RDBS).
 Such a system requires creating a schema, which needs piping the schema.sql file into the sqlite3 command.
 Python developers need to install the sqlite3 command to create or initiate the database in Flask.

 Flask allows to request for a database in three ways:

-before_request(): They are called before a request and pass no arguments. after_request(): They are called after a request and pass the response that will be sent to the client. teardown_request(): They are called in a situation when an exception is raised and responses are not guaranteed.
+__before_request():__ They are called before a request and pass no arguments.
+__after_request():__ They are called after a request and pass the response that will be sent to the client.
+__teardown_request():__ They are called in a situation when an exception is raised and responses are not guaranteed.
 They are called after the response has been constructed.
-They are not allowed to modify the request, and their values are ignored.
+They are not allowed to modify the request, and their values areignored.

 Sign up for the Full Stack Developer Course to begin your career journey today.

 ----

 **How is Multithreading achieved in Python?**

-Python has a multi-threading package ,but commonly not considered as good practice to use it as it will result in increased code execution time.
+Python has a multi-threading package, but commonly not considered as good practice to use it as it will result in increased code execution time.

-Python has a constructor called the Global Interpreter Lock (GIL).
-The GIL ensures that only one of your ‘threads’ can execute at one time.The process makes sure that a thread acquires the GIL, does a little work, then passes the GIL onto the next thread.
+Python has a constructor called the [Global Interpreter Lock (GIL)](https://realpython.com/python-gil/).
+The GIL ensures that only one of your ‘threads’ can execute at one time.
+The process makes sure that a thread acquires the GIL, does a little work, then passes the GIL onto the next thread.

 This happens at a very Quick instance of time and that’s why to the human eye it seems like your threads are executing parallely, but in reality they are executing one by one by just taking turns using the same CPU core.

 ----